Skip to main content

 Make it easy to become a part of your mailing list

 Increasing the size of your mailing list is the first step to good restaurant email marketing.
-The more people subscribed to your email campaigns, the more likely that someone will be interested in visiting your restaurant.
+The more people who subscribe to your email campaigns, the more likely someone will be interested in visiting your restaurant.
 Have streamlined, easy-to-spot opt-in forms scattered throughout your restaurant’s website, so site visitors can sign up for your mailing list without difficulty.

 Leave a good first impression with professional email design

-A restaurant email’s design is as important as its content.
+The design for your restaurant’s email is as important as its content.
 A well laid out email is easy to follow and click through.
 Aesthetically pleasing visual elements, on the other hand, make subscribers less likely to close out of your email.
 Keep in mind that humans process visual information 60k times faster than they process text.

 Segment your mailing list to target certain demographics